But, but, but...

 So, the 'day and hour' phrase was repeated in verses 42, 43, and 44!
 Not!
 In these instances he said 'hour' but did not include 'day' - is this significant?
 I think so because God is meticulous.

 This section, and verses 40 and 41 in particular, sound a whole lot like the Rapture!
 The 'as the days of Noah' condition infers everything is reasonably normal - not during the Antichrist's wars or God's wrath.
-The word for 'taken' used here is Paralambano which means 'to take a companion to join to one's self.'
-Could these 'hour only' verses be referring to the RaptureI think so.
-I believe there is evidence elsewhere that if we watch for the Rapture that we will know the day, if not way ahead of it, at least when very close to it.
+The word for 'taken' used here is Paralambano which means 'to take a companion to join to one's self' and is often used in reference to a wedding.
+Could these 'hour only' verses be referring to the Rapture?
+I'm absolutely convinced they are.

-Therefore, our 'day and hour' verses at the top are not referring to the Rapture event.
+Therefore, I must conclude that our 'day and hour' verses at the top are not referring to the Rapture event.

 Start of Eternity - I'll show you why eternity is a strong event contender.